Improving the Freeze-and-Thaw Resistance of High-volume Fly Ash Concrete Using Ground Recycled Rubber

 Fresh, Mechanical, Durability and Corrosion Properties of Basalt Fiber Reinforced Concrete

-Presented By: Ahmed Ibrahim
+Presented By: Kevin Ramirez

 Affiliation: University of Idaho

 Description: Addition of fibers to concrete improves its mechanical properties such as compressive strength, flexural strength and toughness.
 Fibers made from steel, polypropylene, and glass are currently the most common fiber types used to produce fiber reinforced concrete (FRC).
 A relatively new type of fiber that has been suggested for use in FRC is the basalt fibers.
 Basalt fibers consist of bundles of filaments which are produced by processing naturally occurring basalt.
 Basalt has excellent characteristics such as high tensile strength, high heat resistance, and relatively low cost, which make it a potential alternative to common FRC fiber types.
 The main goal of this study is to investigate the mechanical and corrosive properties of basalt fiber reinforced concrete (BFRC).
-The study is conducts with varying basalt fiber volumes of 0%, 0.15%, 0.30%, 0.45% and 0.50%; utilizing two different water/cement ratios (0.35, 0.40).
+This study is conducted with varying basalt fiber volumes of 0%, 0.15%, 0.30%, 0.45% and 0.50%; utilizing two different water/cement ratios (0.35, 0.40).
 The BFRC properties will be compared to conventional concrete samples as well as steel fiber reinforced concrete samples.
 The experimental testing consisted of producing 14 different concrete mixtures, while those mixtures will be developed using conventional Portland cement with a target compressive strength of 4,000 psi at 28 days.
-Various fresh, mechanical, and durability testing will be considered such as flexural strength, compressive strength, unrestraint shrinkage, splitting tensile strength, macrocell corrosion, and surface resistivity have been.
+Various fresh, mechanical, and durability testing will be considered such as flexural strength, compressive strength, unrestraint shrinkage, splitting tensile strength, Macrocell corrosion, and surface resistivity have been.
 The mechanical properties will be evaluated by following American Society for Testing and Materials (ASTM) standards while corrosion properties will be evaluated by utilizing a Rapid Mini Macrocell Accelerated Test Guide.

 Optimization of the Equivalent Volume (EV) Method through Particle Packing Models (PPM) to Mix-Proportion Fine Recycled Concrete Aggregates (FRCA) Mixtures